dormidosan/countries-api/README.md

 Inputs:<br />
 *country_id:* ID from the list of countries <br />
-*nopagination (optional):* Get all the states in a JSON format. nopagination override country parameter.
+*nopagination (optional):* Get all the states from a given country in a JSON format.

 Outputs:<br />
 *data:* List of states of a specific country